Termite Control Services

 Subterranean Termite Control In DC, MD & Northern VA

 By far, the most common species of termite found in Washington DC, Maryland, and Northern Virginia is the eastern subterranean termite.
-Subterranean termites live in underground colonies, and build tunnels (mud tubes) to protect themselves while they search for food.
+Subterranean termites live in underground colonies and build tunnels (mud tubes) to protect themselves while they search for food.
 Termites feed exclusively on wood and other cellulose materials.
 Their mud shelter tubes are often constructed in areas such as crawlspaces, masonry voids, and even directly into wood that is in direct contact with soil.
 Often, termites and termite damage go unnoticed for long periods of time because these areas are typically hidden and often difficult or even impossible to inspect.
 Because termites can infest a structure before ever becoming visible, proactively protecting your home or business is critical in minimizing the damage that termites can cause.
-Termites cause approximately $5 billion dollars in property damage per year in the US, and according to the US Forestry Service, Washington, Maryland and Virginia are all in the Moderate to Heavy Zone for termite infestation risk.
-Our direct treatments of areas with termite damage and live termites combined with the installation of termite bait stations provides fast relief as well as long term protection from termite infestations.
+Termites cause approximately five billion dollars in property damage per year in the US, and according to the US Forestry Service, Washington, Maryland, and Virginia are all in the Moderate to Heavy Zone for termite infestation risk.
+Our direct treatments of areas with termite damage and live termites combined with the installation of termite bait stations provide fast relief as well as long-term protection from termite infestations.

 Why Use Bait Stations Instead Of Liquid Termiticide?